alexellis/arkade/CONTRIBUTING.md

 git commit -s / --signoff
 ```

+We do not expect to contact you in relation to your contributions, however a real, genuine email address must be used which is contactable.
+A no-reply email address will result in the DCO being marked as invalid by Derek, the DCO bot we use.

-This is not cryptography, does not require any keys and does not take any longer than typing in the above three
+This is not cryptography (GPG commit signing), does not require any keys and does not take any longer than typing in the above three
 commands.

 ### Recommended settings for apps for `arkade install`